 The Benefits of the Costco Auto Buying Program

 Many people find this program helpful, as the Costco price is fixed and no-haggle, meaning you don't have to negotiate with dealers on the spot.
-Consumers also like the quality of dealers that participate in the Costco program; they usually provide a higher level of service in order to maintain their reputation and participation in the program.

 In addition, the listings in the directory show the invoice price for each car — that is, the price the dealer paid the manufacturer for the vehicle — and the manufacturer's suggested retail price, or MSRP, which reflects how much the manufacturer thinks the dealer should price the car.
 This openness about each vehicle's value makes the program especially appealing to jaded car buyers.